AdilShamim8/Prompt-Engineering/AI Prompt Engineering for Beginners/Prompt Engineering for Beginners.md

 ### 2.1 What is Prompt Engineering?

 **Prompt engineering** is the practice of designing, refining, and optimizing instructions given to artificial intelligence models to elicit desired responses.
-Unlike traditional programming where we write code in specific syntax, prompt engineering uses natural language to communicate with AI systems, making it accessible to non-programmers while requiring its own set of skills and best practices.[^3]
+Unlike traditional programming, where we write code in specific syntax, prompt engineering uses natural language to communicate with AI systems, making it accessible to non-programmers while requiring its own set of skills and best practices.[^3]

 At its essence, prompt engineering bridges the gap between human intent and machine understanding.
 When you interact with an AI model, your prompt serves as both the question and the instruction manual, guiding the AI toward producing useful, accurate, and relevant outputs.
 The quality of your prompt directly influences the quality of the response - a well-crafted prompt can mean the difference between a vague, generic output and one that precisely meets your needs.[^2]